About

 About my printmaking

-As a printmaker, I use etching, aquatint, drypoint, chine colle, and hand colouring to explore my subjects.
-Etching involves using acid to bite into or etch a metal plate.
-I love to work with acid, as I am drawn to the unexpected, spontaneous mark making that can be achieved using acid.
+As a printmaker, I use etching, aquatint, drypoint, chine colle, collograph and hand colouring to explore my subjects.
+Etching involves using ferric chloride, a corrosive salt, to bite into or etch a metal plate.
+I love to work with ferric, as I am drawn to the unexpected, spontaneous mark making that can be achieved.
 Etching, especially on copper, produces very fine lines.
 I usually use copper.
 I begin by applying a resist to the copper plate.
 When the resist has dried, I draw my image onto the plate.
-Next, I put the plate into an acid bath.
-The acid bites or etches the plate everywhere that the etching needle has penetrated the resist.
+Next, I put the plate into a bath of ferric.
+The ferric bites or etches the plate everywhere that the etching needle has penetrated the resist.
 Aquatint is an etching technique that allows for the creation of various tones and textures.
 Fine rosin dust particles are fused to the metal plate.
 Then, I paint my resist on to the areas of the plate that I want to protect from the acid.
 I place my plate into the acid bath.
 The acid bites any exposed areas.
 The plate will remain in the acid bath for different times depending upon whether I want light, medium and/or dark values.
 Drypoint is a non-acid technique that involves drawing directly on to a metal plate using a drypoint needle.
 The line drawn on the metal plate leaves a burr, which creates soft, velvety lines when ink is applied.
 As the ink is caught in the burr and the burr is easily broken down by the pressure of the printing press, drypoints result in smaller sized editions.
 Rembrandt was a Master of etching and drypoint.
 Goya was a Master of aquatint.
 Chine colle is another printmaking technique that I use in my work.
 Chine colle involves adhering one paper to another and then printing over both papers.
 I use Japanese wheat or rice paste to adhere my paper, as these glues are strong and archival.
+Collograph, derived from the word collage, is another printmaking technique I use in my practice.
+I make collograph plates by glueing materials to a backing and slowly build up layers to create my image.